clebert/aws-simple/README.md

 };
 ```

-_Note: Folders may only contain either binary or non-binary files._
+**Important:** Folders may only contain either binary or non-binary files.

 </details>